-Humanitarian aid to Ecuador, Puerto Rico, Mexico and Guatemala
+Humanitarian aid to Ecuador, Puerto Rico, Mexico and Panama`

-Woodland volunteers continue providing humanitarian aid and implementing the access to education, health and safe drinking water program in the communities of Manta-Ecuador, Patanatic- Guatemala, Mexico City- Mexico and Caguas-Puerto Rico.
-Volunteer teams partnership with local leaders, teaches, nurses and rotarians to provide medical checkups, water filters, cook stoves, beds, and others.
+Woodland volunteers continue providing humanitarian aid and implementing the access to education, health and safe drinking water program in the communities of Ecuador, Mexico City- Mexico and Caguas-Puerto Rico.
+Volunteer teams' partnership with local leaders, teachers, nurses and Rotarians to provide medical checkups, water filters, cook stoves, beds, and others.

-Woodland is a volunteer base organization that engage local and international volunteers to participate and lead projects and programs idenfity by the people in communities according to their needs.
+Woodland is a volunteer base organization that engage local and international volunteers to participate and lead projects and programs identify by the people in communities according to their needs.

-Volunteer trips are suspended until further notice!
-For more information and to learn how to support Woodland programs or to become a volunteer contact
+For more information and to learn how to support Woodland programs or to become a volunteer contact firstname.lastname@example.org